chef/chef-web-docs/content/resources/remote_file/_index.md

     identifier: chef_infra/cookbook_reference/resources/remote_file remote_file
     parent: chef_infra/cookbook_reference/resources
 resource_description_list:
-- markdown: 'Use the **remote_file** resource to transfer a file from a remote

-    location using file specificity.
-This resource is similar to the
+- markdown: Use the **remote_file** resource to transfer a file from a remote location using file specificity.
+This resource is similar to the **file** resource.

-    **file** resource.'
 - note:
-    markdown: 'Fetching files from the `files/` directory in a cookbook should be done

-      with the **cookbook_file** resource.'
+    markdown: Fetching files from the `files/` directory in a cookbook should be done with the **cookbook_file** resource.
 syntax_description: "A **remote_file** resource block manages files by using files\
   \ that\nexist remotely.
 For example, to write the home page for an Apache\nwebsite:\n\
   \n``` ruby\nremote_file '/var/www/customers/public_html/index.html' do\n  source\